Substitutions

 Soy

 Nothing complicated here.
 If a recipe calls for dairy milk, substitute your favorite non-dairy variety – soy milk works especially well in baked goods calling for milk.
+You can even curdle it – either with lemon juice or apple cider vinegar – to make “buttermilk.”
+Try hemp, flaxseed, oat, rice, cashew, and coconut milks.
 They all have subtle and distinctive flavors, so do some taste-testing.
+If you don’t like the ingredient on store-bought non-dairy milks, make your own.
+Check out my almond milk and peanut milk recipes.

 Egg Replacers